paulbradshaw/MED7369-Specialist-Investigative-Journalism/accounts/readme.md

 * [Look at the return of payday loans by compiling data on the main companies' growth](https://github.com/paulbradshaw/MED7369-Specialist-Investigative-Journalism/blob/master/accounts/paydayexercise.md)
 * Pick an author or celebrity and write about **how their company's income has changed** over the years (e.g. [Fifty Shades Ltd](https://beta.companieshouse.gov.uk/company/07934674/filing-history))
+* Pick a council and explain what they have spent their money on.
+[Here is how we did that with Sutton Coldfield Town Council](https://github.com/Birmingham-Eastside/sutton-coldfield-town-council)
 * Look at the declarations of interest for people on a public body.
 Write an explainer along the lines of **'These are the companies that X have an interest in'** or '**We looked at the companies that X have an interest in.
 This is what we found'**.
 Check their accounts for **related party transactions**.
 Use public expenditure data, or data through FOI, to see if any of those companies have a commercial relationship with the organisation.
 Examples include:
   * Councillors: [here are the declarations for Birmingham councillors](https://www.birmingham.gov.uk/info/50069/councillors/285/councillors_interests/1) and for [Sutton Town councillors](https://www.suttoncoldfieldtowncouncil.gov.uk/the-council/councillors/),
   * [MPs](https://www.parliament.uk/mps-lords-and-offices/standards-and-financial-interests/parliamentary-commissioner-for-standards/registers-of-interests/register-of-members-financial-interests/),